 - 1.6 It is the responsibility of the DSP to keep detailed, accurate and secure written/electronic records of children and young people where there are safeguarding concerns.
 These records are confidential and should be kept separately from pupil records.
 They should include a chronology of concerns, reports (referrals), meetings, phone calls and emails. - 1.7 Where children or young people leave the establishment, the DSP should ensure their safeguarding file is copied to the new establishment as soon as possible but transferred separately from the main pupil file.
-Further guidance can be found in the PCC 'Guidance on the retention and transfer of safeguarding records within and between education establishments'.
+Further guidance can be found in the PCC 'Retention and transfer of safeguarding records'.